woodpecker-ci/woodpecker/docs/docs/30-administration/15-agent-config.md

 ## Workflows per agent

-By default the maximum workflows that are executed in parallel on an agent is 1.
-If required you can add `WOODPECKER_MAX_WORKFLOWS` to increase your parallel processing for an agent.
+By default, the maximum workflows that are executed in parallel on an agent is 1.
+If required, you can add `WOODPECKER_MAX_WORKFLOWS` to increase your parallel processing for an agent.

 ```diff
 # docker-compose.yml